AmigaLabs/clib4/README.md

 A lot of other functions has been added trying to make OS4 ports easier.

-### Shared objects

-Shared objects **are working** also with clib2 (there is an example under test_programs/dlopen folder). using dlopen/dlsym will not crash anymore however due a bug on `libgcc.so` you have to use the static version.
-Don't use the flag -static-libgcc because it isn't working too.
-Just remove (or move somewhere) libgcc.so so the linker will use the static one.
-If you are compiling linking with C++ it is better to remove `libstdc++.so` too and add -lgcc_eh othweriswe .so is linked against it will not work.
-**Keep in mind** that libc is not a shared library at moment and so the shared object will link **always** the entire libc.
-This means that shared objects doesn't share the same space (and you have all problems above).

 ### Wctype

 All **wctype** functions should be working correctly now.
 We need a valid test suite

 ### Wchar

 Some **wchar** functions are now implemented.
 There are no valid tests except little few so use at your own risk..

 ## Legal status